Providing world-class events since 2006

-To address this change, Willis Re’s Catastrophe Analytics team hosted a one hour webinar on Monday 1st June featuring our Willis Research Network partner Dr James Done of the National Center for Atmospheric Research (NCAR).
+To address this change, Willis Re’s Catastrophe Analytics team hosted a one hour webinar on Monday 1st June featuring our WTW Research Network partner Dr James Done of the National Center for Atmospheric Research (NCAR).
 Our guest speaker reviewed the atmospheric conditions that influenced the 2019 hurricane season, the 2020 hurricane forecast and the conditions that can have an influence on the 2020 North Atlantic hurricane activity.

 Time and Location: 01 June 2020 / Webinar

 Cambridge Global Risk Index 2020: Launch Event